Cancer Remission Definition: What does it mean to be in cancer remission?

 Partial remission (also known as partial response in the context of treatment) is used to describe periods when cancer is improving, but hasn’t totally disappeared.
 This may mean that a tumor has begun to shrink, or, in cancers such a leukemia, that there are fewer cancer cells in your body overall.

-In many cases, patients in partial remission can reduce the dosage or frequency of treatment, or take a break from cancer treatment all together, as long as the cancer does not begin to grow again.
+Patients who are in partial remission may be able to reduce the dosage or frequency of their cancer treatment or pause treatment all together while making sure it does not begin to grow again.

 Cancer remission definition: Complete Remission